Volunteer in Borneo to protect and restore coral reefs at the Marine Conservation Project

-There are some tasty and inexpensive seafood restaurants as well as great Indian food available in the Tamil restaurants.
-There is also a very well stocked supermarket here for buying up provisions to take back to the island.
-Internet cafes are found here too.
+There is tasty and inexpensive seafood restaurants as well as great Indian food available in the Tamil restaurants.
+There is also a very well stocked supermarket for buying provisions to take back to the island.
+Internet cafes are also found here too.

 √ Transport arranged from Tawau airport.

 √ All necessary equipment and materials, outside of your own mask, snorkel, fins, and dive shoes.

 The prices above only cover the placement fees, but do not cover the cost of gaining PADI certifications, which take place alongside your volunteering.
 The additional costs are outlined below, depending on your level of dive experience and courses you wish to take.
 For divers with no experience, earning your PADI Open Water Certification at minimum is required.

 The cost for each PADI course is £160 / US$210 and requires a minimum of 2 weeks of volunteering to complete each course.

 Volunteers with no certifications can earn them as follows: